Home Our Nation Heritage

 In 1863, Alfred Waddington began constructing a wagon road through Tŝilhqot’in territory from Bute Inlet to Fort Alexandria to connect to prospects of minerals.
 The Tŝilhqot’in population had been recently devastated by the 1862 Pacific Northwest smallpox epidemic and generations believe it to was a purposeful attack to decimate the population and take over the lands.

-On April 29, 1864, after members of the Tŝilhqot’in Nation had been working on the road construction faced several injustices such as starvation, lack of payment and a cruel mistreatment to their peoples the Nation waged war with the those infringing on their lands (the Chilcotin War of 1864).
+On April 29, 1864, after members of the Tŝilhqot’in Nation had been working on the road construction faced several injustices such as starvation, lack of payment and a cruel mistreatment to their peoples the Nation waged war with those infringing on their lands (the Chilcotin War of 1864).

 While believing that the Tŝilhqot’in Nation was facing peace talks, five Tŝilhqot’in War Chiefs (Tellot, Klattasine, Tah-pitt, Piele and Chessus) were wrongfully arrested and tried for murder.
 They were further sentenced by Judge Begbie and hung on October 26, 1864 in Quesnel, BC.
 This is known as the largest public execution in B.C history.
 The sixth Tŝilhqot’in War Chief (ʔAhan) was later executed in New Westminster in 1865.